 I signed up for a Kindle Unlimited trial subscription in February and ended up reading way more than I thought I would.
 Is it worth it?
 Honestly, not really.
 There were a few good books, but the selection of free stuff is mainly romance and self-published stuff, and after the first few novels nothing really interested me.
 I recommend signing up if there’s a free or super cheap trial, but I honestly don’t think it’s worth paying full price.
 A lot of the books on there are pretty cheap to buy anyway.

 If you have any requests for future reviews, please leave your suggestions in a comment below!
-You can also check out some of my other monthly book reviews:
+You can also check out my most recent book reviews: